 Lake Charles Site

-Lake Charles, LA Site — LCM will be a $5 billion investment in Lake Charles, Louisiana.
+Lake Charles, LA Site — LCM will be a multi-billion-dollar investment in Lake Charles, Louisiana.
 Louisiana is a great place to do business, and LCM will be located at a premium site owned by the Port.
 The Project will bring local, regional, and even national benefits and help the state continue its leading role in clean energy and large-scale carbon capture and sequestration projects.

 Carbon Capture & Sequestration